kokes/kb/README.md

 ------------------------

 ------------------------

-title: Blog videos

-Matt Godbolt is another of my favourite speakers, here's [a talk mostly about compilers](https://youtu.be/bSkpMdDe4g4?t=2852), but also about his super popular site, [Compiler Explorer](https://godbolt.org/), how it works, what resources it needs (it seems ridiculously efficient), how it does isolation, security etc.

 I tend to think of the electronic world as purely digital, so it was rather refreshing to listen to [this podcast episode](https://hanselminutes.com/652/analog-computing-and-the-computer-of-the-tides-with-charles-petzold) on analog computers.
 Hanselminutes in general covers these fringe-sounding topics, I love it.